VijaySrivatsan/VijaySrivatsan/README.md

 - 🤔 I’m looking for help with JavaScript
 - 💬 Ask me about Photoshop
 - 📫 How to reach me: vjsgaming21@gmail.com
-- ⚡ Fun fact: At the end of the day, It's night ;)
+- ⚡ Fun fact: At the end of the day, it's night ;)

 <h3 align="left">Languages and Tools:</h3>